Philip Tagg: Biography

-At SÄMUS (1971–77), and later at the Department of Musicology of the University of Göteborg (1977–91), Tagg taught (aural) Keyboard Accompaniment, Music Theory, and Music & Society.
+At SÄMUS (1971–77), and later at the Department of Musicology of the University of Gothenburg (1977–91), Tagg taught (aural) Keyboard Accompaniment, Music Theory, and Music & Society.
 Problems encountered in this work provoked him to develop analysis methods addressing the specificities of structure and meaning in various types popular music, e.g. the “Kojak thesis” (1979) and the reception tests at the basis of his book Ten Little Title Tunes (2003).
 Tagg was at this time also songwriter and keyboard player in the left-wing “rock cabaret” band Röda Kapellet (1972–76).
 In June 1981 he co-organised, together with Gerard Kempers and David Horn, the first international conference on popular music studies in Amsterdam, as a result of which IASPM (International Association for the Study of Popular Music) was formed.

 In April 1991, Tagg returned to the UK where he established the basis of what became EPMOW (Encyclopedia of Popular Music of the World).
 In 1993 he was appointed Senior Lecturer at the Institute of Popular Music (IPM) of the University of Liverpool, where, until 2002, he taught such subjects as Popular Music Analysis, Music and the Moving Image and History of Popular Music.

 In 2000 Bob Clarida and Philip Tagg set up the Mass Media Music Scholars' Press (MMMSP) as a not-for-profit corporation registered in the state of New York.
 Its purpose is, using Fair Use legislation, to disseminate scholarly musicological writings on music in the mass media.

 Dismayed by the increasing rigidity of the UK's managerialist university system, Tagg moved once again in 2002, this time to take up a professorship at the Université de Montréal where his main brief was to establish popular music studies in the university's Faculté de musique (2002–2009).
 In January 2010 he returned as a pensioner to the UK, since when he has been writing books and producing his “edutainment videos”.

-Tagg is currently Visiting Professor of Music at Leeds Beckett University and the University of Salford.
-He is also one of the main figures behind the foundation of the Network for the Inclusion of Music in Music Studies (NIMiMs) in January 2015.
+Tagg was Visiting Professor of Music at Leeds Beckett University and the University of Salford.
+He was also one of the main figures behind the foundation of the Network for the Inclusion of Music in Music Studies (NIMiMs) in January 2015.

+Tagg died after a brief illness on 9 May 2024, at the age of 80.